Reviewed by Lisa Blohm, PhD, MSN, RN

 Learning about the hormones they produce will give you a better sense of how vital the adrenal glands are.
 Specific hormones the adrenal glands produce include:

-- Androgens (male), estrogen (female): These hormones are responsible for the growth, development, and function of the reproductive organs.
-Androgen and estrogen are also behind the development of gender-specific physical traits.
+- Androgens: These hormones are responsible for the growth, development, and function of the reproductive organs in both men and women (although women only have them in small amounts).
+They are converted into sex steroids in other tissues including the testicles and ovaries, where they become testosterone and estrogen.
+Additionally, these hormones are behind the development of gender-specific physical traits.

-- Aldosterone: It helps the kidneys regulate salt, potassium, and water in your body.
-Without enough aldosterone, your blood pressure can increase.
+- Aldosterone: It helps the kidneys regulate electrolytes like sodium and potassium as well as fluid balance in your body.

 - Epinephrine, norepinephrine

 - Epinephrine is also known as adrenaline, and when it is released into the bloodstream, it increases heart rate, blood flow, breathing rate, and blood sugar levels.
 It also increases physical strength.

 - Norepinephrine also increases heart rate and blood sugar levels.
 In response to stress, the adrenal glands produce norepinephrine which narrows blood vessels leading to increased blood pressure.
 It also breaks down fat and, along with regulating sugar levels, helps provide energy for your body.

 These hormones together prepare your body for the “fight-or-flight” response.
 This preparation occurs when you are faced with a physical or psychological threat.
 Whether you decide to face the danger or run away from it, epinephrine and norepinephrine get your body ready.

 - Cortisol: It is the primary stress hormone, helping the body respond to stressful situations.
 Cortisol also aids a wide variety of processes and functions in the body, including immune response, metabolism, memory formation, and tissue repair.

 High levels of this hormone can result in the following: